integrations/microsoft-teams/Readme.md

 These are disabled by default, and can be enabled with the '@github subscribe owner/repo [feature]' command:
 - reviews - Pull request reviews
 - branches - branch creation and deletion
+- discussions - Discussions created or answered
 - +label:"your label" - Filter issues, pull-requests and comments based on their labels.

 We also support repository notifications.
 You will get notified when your repo is made public or deleted.
 This notification is enabled by default and there is no separate feature to turn in off.
 Since repository update is a destructive activity, we want to notify the customer always.

 To see the list of subscribed features, use `@github subscribe list features`
 <p align="left"><img width="500" alt="List Features notifications" src="images/ListFeatures.PNG"></p>

 ### Filters
 #### Branch filters for commits
 Branch filters allow filtering commit notifications.
 By default when you subscribe for commits feature, you will get notifications for your default branch (i.e. main).
 However, you can choose to filter on a specific branch, or a pattern of branches or all branches.

 - `@github subscribe org/repo commits`  for commit notifications from a default branch.